Engineering Arbitrary Hamiltonians in Phase Space: Introduction

 \section{Introduction}

 Generation of nonclassical bosonic states \cite{Gerry2004book,Strekalov2019springer,Kubala2015njp}, e.g., squeezed lights, Fock states and Schr\"odinger's cat states, is important not only for fundamental studies of quantum mechanics but also for applications in quantum technologies \cite{Braunstein2005RMP,Pan2012RMP,Strekalov2019springer,Yan2021fr}.
 For example, bosonic states with discrete translational or rotational symmetries in phase space \cite{Leghtas2013prl,Mirrahimi2014njp,Heeres2017nc,Rosenblum2018science,Fluhmann2019nature,Hu2019nature,Campagne-Ibarcq2020nature,Gertler2021nature} have been proposed to encode quantum information \cite{Cochrane1999pra,Gottesman2001pra,Travaglione2002pra,Michael2016prx,Albert2018pra,Arne2020prx}, paving the way for hardware efficient quantum error correction \cite{Tzitrin2020pra,Terhal2020iop,Joshi2021qst,weizhou2021fr}.
 Bosonic code states can be prepared and stabilized against dissipation via a sequence of universal gates, e.g. interleaved \textit{selective number-dependent arbitrary phase} (SNAP) gates and displacement gates \cite{Krastanov2015pra,fosel2020arxiv,Kudra2022prxq}.
-A fundamental limitation of this approach is that the state can leak out of the code and error subspaces \cite{Gottesman2001pra,Arne2020prx}.
-Hamiltonian engineering can solve this problem, allowing to design systems in which photon decay naturally leads into these subspaces \cite{Gottesman2001pra,Puri2019PRX,Rymarz2021prx,Conrad2021pra}.
-A further advantage of this approach is that the dephasing error for the ensuing logical qubit can be exponentially suppressed, allowing for fault tolerant syndrome detection \cite{Puri2019PRX}.
+A series of recent works \cite{Puri2019PRX,Rymarz2021prx,Conrad2021pra,xanda2023arxiv} have pointed to an alternative approach based on Hamiltonian engineering.
+The passive control introduced in this approach can be leveraged to facilitate fault tolerant operations, e.g. by suppressing phase flip errors \cite{Puri2019PRX}, suppressing dynamically the coupling to the environment \cite{Conrad2021pra}, and accelerating state preparation of code words \cite{xanda2023arxiv}.